A Likert Scale is widely used to compare and measure the opinions and attitudes of a particular population of people.

 The ChartExpo add-in costs $10 a month.

-In the coming section, we’ll show you how to visualize survey data using ChartExpo’s Likert Scale Chart.
+In the coming section, we’ll show you how to visualize survey data using ChartExpo’s Charts.

 ChartExpo charts are available both in Google Sheets and Microsoft Excel.
 Please use the following CTA’s to install the tool of your choice and create beautiful visualizations in a few clicks in your favorite tool.

-In this section, we’ll display insights into the survey responses below using ChartExpo’s Likert Satisfaction Scale.
-First let’s dive into scales, there is a specific scale available for each response.
-Let’s examine the Likert Scale Rating system.
+In this section, we’ll display insights into the survey responses below using ChartExpo.
+First, let’s dive into scales, there is a specific scale available for each response.
+Let’s examine the Likert Satisfaction Scale Rating system.

 Questions | Scale | Feedbacks |